Derived jet and arc spaces: Introduction

 Apart from the applications proposed in this paper, we see the non-trivial higher derived structure of derived arc and jet spaces as a fertile new ground to control subtle invariants of singularities, but to keep the article within a manageable size and scope, we must leave a more robust study of these ideas to future investigations.

-We point out that ours is not the first attempt at generalizing arc and jet spaces to the derived setting.
-As far as we are aware, the first construction of derived jet schemes is sketched in an unpublished manuscript by Bouaziz \cite{Bou}.
-Unfortunately, we could not follow some of the details, and it seems that some of the claims are incorrect, see \cref{rmk:bouaziz-error}.
-Moreover, the author uses the foundations for derived algebraic geometry proposed by Gaitsgory and Rozenblyum \cite{GR12}, and in particular considers differential graded algebras.
-This has the shortcoming of only providing a robust theory in characteristic 0.
+We point out that ours is not the first attempt at using arc and jet spaces in a derived setting.
+As far as we are aware, derived versions of jet and arc schemes are first mentioned in \cite[Sec.~9.2]{GR12} as part of a study of loop spaces and affine Grassmannians from the point of view derived algebraic geometry.
+Further investigations appear in \cite{Hen15}, now with applications to higher-dimensional loop spaces.
+All of these works use differential graded algebras in the foundations for derived algebraic geometry \cite{TV08,GR12}, which has the shortcoming of only providing a robust theory in characteristic 0.
 Since our intended applications are in arbitrary characteristic, e.g.\ we are interested in non-perfect base fields, and the technical details are not significantly harder, we have chosen to use simplicial algebras and the theory of animation.
 To aid the interested reader less familiar with the background and foundations of derived algebraic geometry, as well as to set notation and conventions for this paper, we include in \cref{sec:preliminaries} an expansive and detailed summary of the needed constituent parts of derived algebraic geometry via animation.

 In the remainder of the introduction we give a more detailed account of the main results of the paper.